Kwaku28/weather_app/README.md

 ## Demo

-Insert gif or link to demo
+Insert a GIF or link to the demo

 ## Features